Arctosoft/Valv-Android/README.md

 - Day/night modes

 ## Encryption
 Files are encrypted using ChaCha20 and keys are derived using PBKDF2 with HMAC-SHA512.
+Read the details in [ENCRYPTION.md](ENCRYPTION.md).

 ## Get the app
 [<img src="https://fdroid.gitlab.io/artwork/badge/get-it-on.png"